DenisPolygalov/CaFFlow/README.md

 `(cafflow)> conda install pyqt`

-For video encoding support the lossless video codec (FFV1) must be installed and registered globally, at your operating system level (i.e. as a COM DLL in the case of Windows).
-First of all it is necessary to check if you have FFV1 video encoding support already available on your PC (installed for example by a third-party application) or not.
+For video encoding/decoding support the lossless video codec (FFV1) must be installed and registered globally, at your operating system level (i.e. as a COM DLL in the case of Windows).
+First of all it is necessary to check if you have the FFV1 video encoding support already available on your PC (installed for example by a third-party application) or not.
-In order to do so run the `examples/XX_capture_video.py` script and examine it's output.
+In order to do so run the `examples/sXX_capture_video.py` script:

+`(cafflow)> cd CaFFlow\examples`

+`(cafflow)> python sXX_capture_video.py`

+and examine it's output.
 The script will try to capture a chunk of video stream from default video camera (must be connected in advance obviously), encode the video by using FFV1 codec and write encoded video into a file called *'captured_lossless_video.avi'* located in the same directory.